 If you’re selling software as a service (Saas), you’re going to be in need of some serious business video to cover all the changes you make to your programs and website.
 Why is this case?
 Well, you know what’s the most annoying thing ever?
 Having to share a lot of new policies, products, and changes in the form of a written text, only to have everyone ignore it.
 Reading text might be annoying, but sometimes that text contains valuable information.

 Why not try video on for size?
 Providing a quick video overview of the changes in policies, features, and interface can solve a lot of problems.
 Why are videos so unique in this facet of running an online business?
 Just because of the memorability.
-A visually appealing video takes 90% of human’s attention.
+A visually appealing video takes 90% of people’s attention.
 We tend to relate more than 40% to visual data in an efficient manner.
 That percentage goes even higher when you add excellent animation and relaxing music, with a voice over.

 So, in the first week after you’ve updated your website, have every link to your domain redirect to a page with a 45-second video about the changes in the interface.
 Present every product with a video on YouTube or another online video platform.
 The possibilities are infinite, and options are endless.